 This developmental level course is designed to be taken concurrently with Math 1141 College Algebra by students who need some extra support to be successful in Math 1141.
 This course will closely follow the topics being covered in the concurrent Math 1141 class and will include, as necessary, review topics from Math 1118 Intermediate Algebra.
 The student should expect intense review or practice and collaboration with other students.

-MATH 1120 Technical Mathematics 3 credits Prerequisite: Prerequisites:
+MATH 1120 Technical Mathematics 3 credits Prerequisite: A student must meet one of the following criteria to register for this course: